CodePushGo/website/src/content/blog/en/in-app-purchases-capacitor.md

 **[View Samples](https://www.revenuecat.com/docs/sample-apps/)**

-I will soon publish a sample app using Capacitor and Vue.js.
+I will soon publish a sample app using React Native and Vue.js.

-If you need to move deep usage of the Capacitor SDK check the documentation [here](https://github.com/Cap-go/capacitor-purchases/).
+If you need to move deep usage of the React Native SDK check the documentation [here](https://github.com/Cap-go/capacitor-purchases/).

 ### Next Steps
 \